cspollard/cspollard.github.io/HEPExample.md

 because we'll shortly be making everything a _heck of a lot_ fancier.
 But let's walk before we run, shall we?

-Next let's define a function that takes as input an `Event'`{.haskell} and calculates an observable: the pT sum of the two leptons in the event.
+Next we define a function that takes as input an `Event'`{.haskell} and returns an observable: the pt sum of the two leptons in the event.

 > sumPt' :: Event' -> Double
 > sumPt' evt =